 Even though the runaway train is shown to be an 'R' service, which is headed for Bay Ridge - 95th Street (in Brooklyn), it is never shown how the fictional elevated line gets to Brooklyn so that the service could join the real life BMT Fourth Avenue Line.
 The line dead-ends in Manhattan, and never gets to cross the East River.

 When Doctor Octopus exits the hospital, two of his mechanical arms pick up and throw a taxi, while the other two brace themselves on the street.
-But in the scene where he rips off the bank vault's door, he uses all four arms.
-This would be impossible unless his biological legs and back had the strength to lift the vault door.
+But when he rips open the bank vault, he uses all four arms.
+This would be impossible unless his real legs and back had the strength to lift the vault door.

 When Peter tries his "I'm back" jump, he is moving in a parabolic curve until his jump fails and he drops straight down into the alley.
 Physics states that he would have continued on his parabola, causing him to hit the wall at some point.